An evolving labour market

 A need to provide children with a loving home and young people with a future

-SOS Children's Villages has been very active in the development and implementation of the child protection policy in the Czech Republic.
-Given the number of children without parental care who are in institutional care, the SOS Children's Villages idea that children could be looked after in loving SOS families, rather than in state-run institutions, continues to be very important.
-Children who have grown up in SOS families are individually supported until they can live independently.
+SOS Children's Villages has been very active in the development and implementation of child protection policies in the Czech Republic.
+Given the number of children without parental care who are in institutional care, the SOS Children's Villages idea that children could be looked after in families, rather than in state-run institutions, continues to be very important.
+Children who have grown up in the care of SOS Children’s Villages are individually supported until they can live independently.

 What we do in Medlánky